Chia-Network/chia-blockchain/CONTRIBUTING.md

 In the event an emergency fix is required for the release version of Chia, members of the Chia organization will create a feature branch from the current release branch `1.0.0`.

-## Branching Strategy
+### Chia Flow Branching Diagram

 [Branching Strategy Diagram](https://drive.google.com/file/d/1mYmTi-aFgcyCc39pHyBaaBjV-vjvllBT/view?usp=sharing)

+### Chia Flow Branching Strategy

-1. All changes go into the main branch.
+1. All changes go into the `main` branch.
-2. Main is stable at all times, all tests pass.
+2. `main` is stable at all times, all tests pass pre merge.
 3. Features (with tests) are developed and fully tested on feature branches, and reviewed before landing in main.
-4. Chia Network's nodes on the public testnet are running the latest version `x.y.z`.
+4. Chia Network's nodes on the public testnet are running the latest version of `main` updated every 12 hours.
-5. The `main` branch will have a long running `beta testnet` to allow previewing of changes.
+5. The `main` branch will have a long running testnet to allow previewing of changes.
-6. Pull Request events may require a `beta testnet` review environment.
+6. Pull request events may require a “beta testnet” review environment.
 At the moment this is at the discretion of the reviewer.
-7. Hotfixes land in the release branch they fix, and all later versions.
-(This will be achieved by regularly merging from `1.0.x` to main).
+7. Hotfixes land in the candidate branch created for the emergency release. (cut a feature branch using the latest release tag and cut a new release from that branch to hotfix)
-8. Hotfixes that are emergency fixes for a specific version will be merged into (???), and removed from down-stream branches.
-This allows future merges without issues.
-9. Whoever develops a hotfix is also responsible for merging it into all later branches.
-10. A release branch (e.g. `1.1.x`) will be cut prior to a release, in order to separate work that should go into the release from work going into the next major release (main branch).
-(This pre-release branch will also have a `beta testnet` spun up for preview).
+8. Releases requiring development under a change freeze will require the creation of short lived candidate branches which are merged back to `main` immediately prior to a release tag being cut.
+9. A release tag (e.g. `1.1.1`) will be cut to initiate the release automation.
-11. All Merge events will be squash merged.
+10. All Merge events will be squashed and merged

+### Testnet and beta testnets

+With the launch of `1.0.0`, we will begin running an official `testnet`.
+This testnet is updated every 12 hours with code from `main`.

+Prior to proposing changes to `main`, proposers should consider if running a `beta testnet` review environment will make the reviewer more effective when evaluating a change.
+Changes that impact the blockchain could require a review environment, before acceptance into `main`.
+This is at the discretion of the reviewer.

+Chia organization members have been granted CI access to deploy `beta testnets`.
+If you are not a Chia organization member, you can enquire about deploying a `beta testnet` in the public Dev Keybase channel.

+## Pre-Commit

+We provide a [pre-commit configuration](https://github.com/Chia-Network/chia-blockchain/blob/main/.pre-commit-config.yaml) which triggers several useful hooks (including linters/formatter) before each commit you make if you installed and set up [pre-commit](https://pre-commit.com/).
+This will help to reduce the time you spend on failed CI jobs.

+To install pre-commit on your system see https://pre-commit.com/#installation.
+After installation, you can either use it manually with `pre-commit run` or let it trigger the hooks automatically before each commit by installing the provided configuration with `pre-commit install`.

+## How to:

+### Make a release
+If there is a candidate branch:
+Resolve open PRs on the candidate branch and run testnet with the clients, from the most recent CI builds, to test the candidate version.
+Create a commit to the candidate branch with the change log for the release.
+Merge the candidate branch into main.
+(THIS HAS TO HAPPEN EVERY TIME) Create a tag for this release number from the candidate branch (e.g., 1.0.1) CI should cover everything but the announcements.
+Delete the candidate branch
+If there are no candidate branches:
+Create a PR with the change log for the release.
+Create a tag for this release number from main (e.g., 1.0.1.)
+CI should cover everything but the announcements.

+### Make a candidate branch
+Start with whichever merge commit hash that has the code we are comfortable releasing.
+Git reset head to the hash for the merge commit of your choosing, or head if you simply want the current state of main as your fork point.
+Git checkout -b candidate-x.x.x.
+Git push (probably requires specifying of a remote branch,e.g., candidate-x.x.x) Have engineers with changes for the release land their PRs on both main and the Candidate-x.x.x branch.
+Candidates can be tested against the official testnet or against a beta testnet.
+The person managing the release will decide which pattern to use for testing.
+Once the head of candidate-x.x.x is ready for release, submit a PR from the candidate branch back to main, wait till this PR is merged.
+Finally, create a tag from the candidate branch and delete the candidate branch when finished.

+### Debug a specific configuration of main
+To debug a past version of main when changes have been merged into main and after a bug you are working on was introduced:
+Find the merge commit hash for the merge that introduced the bug producing changes.
+Git checkout -b <testing_branch_name>.
+Git reset --hard <commit hash>.
+Git push.
+Spin up a beta testnet for this branch.
+Perform testing and patch the bug on your beta testnet.
+Once ready with your patch, merge the head of main into your branch and submit a PR.

+### Create an emergency patch
+Should an emergency patch be required, the following should be performed:
+Create a candidate branch (“candidate-xyx”) from the release tag we are patching. git checkout <tag>
+git checkout -b candidate-xyz
+Patch this branch
+Once patch is tested follow the same process of releasing from a candidate branch It is imperative that this branch be merged to main and deleted after the release.

+### Make a beta testnet (internal chia only)
+Beta testnets can be generated from any non-main branch of the chia-blockchain repo.
+If you would like to spin up a beta testnet, and you are an internal developer, ask in #devops Run the workflow referenced from here https://github.com/Chia-Network/testnet-config-generator/actions/workflows/make-testnet.yml
+This will create another branch and then trigger automation based on your source branch that also has constant changes for the testnet
+Kick off the workflow and the rest is magic.
+Candidate branches will have automatically deployed testnets via automation.

-## Run tests and linting
+### Run tests and linting

 The first time the tests are run, BlockTools will create and persist many plots.
 These are used for creating proofs of space during testing.
 The next time tests are run, this will not be necessary.